Dogs are an incredibly mysterious and intuative species, often exhibiting weird behaviours that leave us humans scratching our heads.

 Cognitive Dysfunction Syndrome (CDS)

-If your vet suspects that your dog has CDS, he will likely recommend an increase in playtime for both physical and mental stimulation.
-He may also provide your pup with a new, antioxidant-packed diet.
+If your vet suspects that your dog has CDS, they will likely recommend an increase in playtime for both physical and mental stimulation.
+They may also provide your dog with a new, antioxidant-packed diet.